๐Ÿ‘Georgia History

 James Oglethorpe

-• Founded Georgia in 1733 as both a humanitarian experiment and a strategic buffer against Spanish Florida
+• Founded Georgia in 1733 as both a humanitarian experiment (giving debtors and the poor a fresh start) and a strategic military buffer against Spanish Florida

-• Established Savannah as the colony's first planned city, promoting agriculture and trade that shaped Georgia's early economy
+• Established Savannah as the colony's first planned city, with a distinctive grid-and-square layout that promoted orderly settlement

 George Troup

-• States' rights advocate—his defiance of President John Quincy Adams over Indian policy foreshadowed Georgia's later resistance to federal authority
+• States' rights advocate: His defiance of President John Quincy Adams over Indian policy foreshadowed Georgia's later resistance to federal authority on issues from nullification to secession

-Compare: Oglethorpe vs. Troup—both shaped Georgia's territorial identity, but Oglethorpe sought coexistence with Native peoples while Troup aggressively pursued their removal.
+Compare: Oglethorpe vs. Troup.
+Both shaped Georgia's territorial identity, but Oglethorpe sought a degree of coexistence with Native peoples while Troup aggressively pursued their removal.
 If an FRQ asks about Georgia's treatment of Indigenous populations, these two bookend the shift from accommodation to expulsion.

 Civil War and Reconstruction Leadership

 The Civil War and its aftermath tested Georgia's governors like no other period.
-These leaders navigated secession, wartime governance, military defeat, and the contentious process of rebuilding—choices that would echo for generations.
+These leaders navigated secession, wartime governance, military defeat, and the contentious process of rebuilding.

 Joseph E. Brown